-Most of these crimes tend to be opportunity-based, and most occur at night.
-The UN has both the UN Mission UNMIL, and UN Police, UNPOL, in the area, but they have no authority to arrest and don't carry weapons, making them largely useless.
+Most crimes in Liberia tend to be opportunity-based, and usually occur at night.
+The UN has both the UN Mission, UNMIL, and UN Police, UNPOL, in the area, but they have no authority to arrest and don't carry weapons, making them largely useless.
 In other words, don't assume you're safe.

-The Liberian National police does have a strong presence in Monrovia, but it has limited resources and its presence outside of Monrovia is small.
+The Liberian National police do have a strong presence in Monrovia, but it has limited resources and its presence outside of Monrovia is small.

 Make sure you have a copy of your passport on you at all times, so if local authorities do decide to question you, you have readily available proof of identity and nationality.

 Liberia is one of those places where you need to be on your guard almost everywhere.
 Monrovia gets much worse at night, but it can be dangerous during the day as well.